-The EEA is run by a Board of Directors (one EEA delegate from each of its member organisations), which appoints a President, Secretary and other officers.
+The EEA is run by a Board of Directors (one EEA delegate from each of its member organisations), which appoints a President, Secretary, Treasurer, and other officers.
 The board formally meets at the EEA Annual Scientific Meeting and holds the Annual General Meeting (AGM) concurrently.
 This provides opportunities to discuss business and policy issues and report back on activities over the previous year.

-The EEA holds Annual Scientific Meetings, which are attended by international researchers, non-government organisation (NGO) representatives, students and interested members of the public, offering high profile discussions and a presentation forum in the marine science and conservation context.
+The EEA holds Annual Scientific Meetings, which are attended by international researchers, non-governmental organisation (NGO) representatives, students and interested members of the public, offering high profile discussions and a presentation forum in the marine science and conservation context.
 In recent years both the Annual General Meeting and Annual Scientific Meeting have been combined and are the highlight of European elasmobranch activities.

-The EEA is a founding member of the Shark Alliance and has been served as a Steering Group Member from 2006 to 2013.
+The EEA is a founding member of the Shark Alliance and has served as a Steering Group Member from 2006 to 2013.

 The EEA’s name derives from the scientific term ‘elasmobranchii’ for the classification group of sharks, skates and rays.